navikt/helsemelding-outbound-processing-service/README.md

 # helsemelding-outbound-processing-service

 Processes outbound messages from Kafka by validating records, converting message payloads from JSON to XML, and routing them to either an outbound topic or an error topic.
+Messages sent to the outbound topic are picked up by `helsemelding-outbound-message-service`, which forwards them to the NHN Messages API for further processing.

 ## Processing